 Linguistically, Korean, Chinese, and Japanese belong to distinct language families.
 Still, there are some connections between these three East Asia languages because of geographical, social, linguistic, and historical proximity over millennia.

-It is easier for Korean speakers to learn Japanese or Chinese than those from far regions.
+It is easier for Korean speakers to learn Japanese or Chinese than for those from faraway regions.

 Once you achieve decent fluency in Korean, like level IV or V of the TOPIK test, you can have an edge in studying Japanese.

-Both share plenty of vocabulary, sentence structure rules, SOV order, honorific, grammar, and the use of markers.
-And this is a meaningful bonus.
+Both share plenty of vocabulary, sentence structure rules, SOV order, honorifics, grammar, and the use of markers, which is a meaningful bonus.

 The written characters differ since Koreans use Hangul, whereas the Japanese use Kanji (Chinese Hanja).
 The speech sounds, tones, native words, and phonology of these two languages are also quite distinct.